Names of foreign-owned enterprises, although entirely within the discretion of business owners, must comply with Vietnamese regulations.

 Article 42 of the 2014 Law on Enterprises

-PLF will assist investors in selecting the desired business name in accordance with the law when Starting a business in Vietnam.
+PLF LAW FIRM will assist investors in selecting the desired business name in accordance with the law when Starting a business in Vietnam.